thheller/calva-cljs-testbed/README.md

 ; module$foo.hello is not a function
 ```

-If I then remove the `moduleResolution` setting and set `module` to `es6`, I get the following error from the TS compiler:
+If we then remove the `moduleResolution` setting and set `module` to `es6`, we get the following error from the TS compiler:

 ```text
 src/test/runTest.ts:3:26 - error TS2792: Cannot find module '@vscode/test-electron'.
 Did you mean to set the 'moduleResolution' option to 'node', or to add aliases to the 'paths' option?